A Falconry Manual

 Size: 8.5" X 5.5"

-It was Beebe's field studies and practical experience that led to his pioneering successes in breeding captive falcons in the early 1960's.
-His artistic talents not only contribute to the concise illustrations on how to capture and train birds but on how to easily make all the falconry hardware.
+Drawing on over 50 years of field experience and research, Beebe presents an exhaustive summary of the behavior, capture, and training of the-birds-of-prey.
+It was Beebe's field studies and practical experience that led to his pioneering successes in breeding captive falcons in the early 1960s.
+His artistic talents not only contribute to the concise illustrations on how to capture and train birds but how to easily make all falconry hardware.

 Frank Lyman Beebe